BenBand/Sign-in/README.md

-# A signing clone
+# A Signing Form (clone)
+# with features such as:
-#full functional with validation
+# Full functionality with javaScript validation
+# Implimented tables concepts
+# well styled with CSS style